 The Nikon D5 comes with a host of other kickass features that earned it its current position as simply one of the best DSLRs around.
 They often say that the more things you try to do, the more likely you are to fail.
 However, that does not appear to be true with the Nikon D5.
 It sure does a lot, and it is wonderful in all of them.

 That said, you should understand by now that using such a camera as the Nikon D5 calls for only the best lenses.
 You do not want to disrespect your expensive camera by pairing it with a ho-hum lens.
-Here are some of the best lenses for Nikon D5, together with their hits and misses.
+Here are some of the best lenses for Nikon D5 in 2019, together with their hits and misses.

 The sad thing about the Nikon 28-300mm f/3.5-5.6G ED VR, though, is that it does not appear to do too well with distortion.
 There is a lot of it in the final shots.
 Furthermore, when you use it at the maximum aperture, you will notice soft edges and corners.